Alkali: Alkaline soil

 Soils with pH values that are higher than 7.3 are usually defined as being alkaline.
-These soils can occur naturally, due to the presence of alkali salts.
-Although many plants do prefer slightly basic soil (including vegetables like cabbage and fodder like buffalo grass), most plants prefer a mildly acidic soil (with pHs between 6.0 and 6.8), and alkaline soils can cause problems.
+These soils can occur naturally due to the presence of alkali salts.
+Although many plants do prefer slightly basic soil (including vegetables like cabbage and fodder like buffalo grass), most plants prefer mildly acidic soil (with pHs between 6.0 and 6.8), and alkaline soils can cause problems.

 Alkali lakes

 In alkali lakes (also called soda lakes), evaporation concentrates the naturally occurring carbonate salts, giving rise to an alkalic and often saline lake.